lstanard/american-spoon/readme.md

 1. Did we get the fonts figured out?
 Still need to purchase the web license
 2. How should we handle the search functionality?
 How about a search box at the top of every page for mobile?
+3. Ask about secondary navigation changes and placement

 Tasks for Neal: